ibhatadn/Data-Structures-Using-C/README.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg)

 This repository contains my **personal implementations** of common data structures in the C programming language.
-All programs have been written by me during my college years as part of my learning journey in **Data Structures & Algorithms**.
+All programs have been written by me during my college years as part of my learning journey in **Data Structures**.

 The aim of this repo is to serve as:
 - A reference for students & learners